zhouhanseng/Maskbook-News/_i18n/en/_drafts/2021-02-24-mask-lbp-tutorial.md

 **How to Purchase**

-1. After the LBP start at 3pm (GMT+0) Feb 24th, click [https://balancer.exchange/#/swap](https://balancer.exchange/#/swap%E3%80%82) and you will enter a page like the Picture 1 below.
+\-After the LBP start at 3pm (GMT+0) Feb 24th, click [https://balancer.exchange/#/swap](https://balancer.exchange/#/swap%E3%80%82) and you will enter a page like the Picture 1 below.

-2. Press connect on the top right corner, choose a wallet as shown in Picture 2.
+\-Press connect on the top right corner, choose a wallet as shown in Picture 2.

 ![]({{ site.baseurl_root }}/uploads/_20210224194010.png)

 ![]({{ site.baseurl_root }}/uploads/8-13.jpg)

-3. After connecting your wallet, go back to the main page and select "Asset".
+\-After connecting your wallet, go back to the main page and select "Asset".

 * $MASK LBP is paired with $USDC.
 * Please make sure that you have enough $ETH to pay for the gas in your wallet.